davidcox/showboat/readme.md

             li ... and some more bullets
             li ... and some more

 also are possible.
-Where [Showoff](http://github.com/schacon/showoff) makes markup even leaner using markdown, in Showboat, the additional level of control offered by CSS classes and ids was worth the extra few characters.
+Where [Showoff](http://github.com/schacon/showoff) makes markup even leaner using markdown, in **Showboat**, I think that the additional level of control offered by CSS classes and ids was worth the extra few characters.
 Adding animations / builds etc. to Showoff, for instance, probably would require additional ad hoc syntax on top of what has already been added to support slides (e.g. `!SLIDE` etc.).
 By using Jade, Showboat gives you full control to specify anything that can be done in HTML5, which is basically just about anything you'd ever want to do.

+## Example

+A quicky, not-intended-to-be-particularly-coherent example slide presentation can be found at http://github.com/davidcox/showboat-example.
+A live version can be found at http://davidcox.github.com/showboat-example.
+It's just a static page, so none of the stuff that depends on a server will work (e.g. saving SVG inline editing).
+It should give you a flavor of how I'm imagining using this things, though.

 ## SVG Support, In-line editing